MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-web-application-python.md

 You will need the [Django web framework](https://www.djangoproject.com/) installed to deploy the application locally, and this tutorial will walk you through the installation.

-You will need at least one user with Bing Ads credentials including either a Microsoft account (recommended) or the Bing Ads legacy *UserName* and *Password* set, and a [developer token](get-started.md#get-developer-token).
+You will need at least one user with Bing Ads credentials and a [developer token](get-started.md#get-developer-token).

-To use the OAuth 2.0 features of this web application, you will need to [register an application](authentication-oauth.md#registerapplication) and take note of the client ID and client secret.
+You will need to [register an application](authentication-oauth.md#registerapplication) and take note of the client ID and client secret.
 You'll need to register a web app (not native) for this example.
 You will be asked to register one or more redirect URLs.
 To deploy your application on Azure, choose a website name and corresponding URL that includes *azurewebsites.net*.
 This tutorial uses the */callback* URL relative to the website root, so to follow along you will want to register a redirect URL as follows: *https://YourAzureSiteNameGoesHere.azurewebsites.net/callback*.

 ## Website Creation on Azure Portal
 Create a Django website from the Azure Websites gallery.
 Login to the [Microsoft Azure Portal](https://manage.windowsazure.com/) and click the **NEW** button in the bottom left corner.
 A window will appear.
 Click **COMPUTE**, **WEB SITE**, then **FROM GALLERY**.